dij0s/AdGA/README.md

 This track can be controlled either by keyboard (*AWSD*) or by a socket interface.
 An example of such interface is included in the code in *example_data_collector.py*.

+# Sensing
+The car sensing is available in two commodities: **raycasts** and **images**.
+These sensing snapshots are sent at 10 Hertz (i.e. 10 times a second).
+Due to this fact, correct recetion of snapshot messages has to be done regularly (See Server buffer saturation section).

 # Communication protocol

 A remote controller can be impemented using TCP socket connecting on localhost on port 7654.